 4.3.41.1 Definition

-This IOC is a container for MnsInfo IOC-s.
+This IOC is a container for MnsInfo IOC and MgmtDataInfo IOC.
 It can be contained only by SubNetwork IOC.
 A SubNetwork IOC can contain only one instance of MnsRegistry.

 The IOC is instantiated by the system.